Poulpes/onboarding/readme.md

 Here is a couple of topics related to our daily organisation and life.

 ### What am I gonna work on ?
 When it comes to planning, we're trying to optimise  :
-- the level of availability of everyone's in the tea
+- the level of availability of everyone's in the Poulpeteam
+- the opportunity to work from A to Z on a project
+- the level
 #### Yearly Meeting
 ### Meetings
 ### Side and side Project